geshan/geshan.github.com/posts/2020-04-18-jamstack-tutorial-website-with-no-code-for-free.md

 #### 6.3.
 Edit the text of home hero section like below

 Now edit the Title to something like "Welcome to JAMStack test" and the content to something like below.
-After that click on the "Save" at the top right and then go to the tab with your website open, it should be deploying now.
+After that click on the "Save" at the top right and then go to the tab with your website open, it should start deploying now.

 <img class="center" src="/images/generic/loading.gif" data-echo="/images/jamstack-tutorial/31forestry-home-hero-edit.jpg" title="Edit the hero section of homepage" alt="Edit the hero section of homepage">